dotnet/AspNetCore.Docs/aspnetcore/tutorials/Microsoft.dotnet-openapi.md

 ### Refresh

-This command refreshes the local version of a file which was downloaded using a URL using the latest content from that URL.
+Refreshes the local version of a file that was downloaded using the latest content from the download URL.

 #### Options